llm-bible/llm-bible.github.io/_publications/madureira2020incremental.markdown

 ---
 layout: publication
-title: Incremental Processing in the Age of Non-Incremental Encoders An Empirical Assessment of Bidirectional Models for Incremental NLU
+title: Incremental Processing In The Age Of Non-incremental Encoders An Empirical Assessment Of Bidirectional Models For Incremental NLU
 authors: Madureira Brielen, Schlangen David
 conference: "Arxiv"
 year: 2020